jujhars13/DevSecOps-capability-model/README.md

 # DevSecOps Capability Model

-A simplified capability model for those on DevSecOps transformation journey.
+A simplified capability model for those on a DevSecOps transformation journey.
 Fork and use this to map where you are as an organisation are use it to drive where you need to be.

 ![screnshot](img/screenshot.png)